Editor's Note: This blog was previously published, we're re-sharing it today during the Holiday season.

 In some states, third grade students are tested to determine if their reading comprehension skills are sufficient to be promoted to the next grade.
 If students do not pass the proficiency tests, they can be retained (Lu, 2013).
 Whether or not your state relies on official tests to gauge reading proficiency, the reading materials you select should help students meet the academic demands of the subsequent year.
 This is important because content areas, such as science, social studies, and even math, rely on reading and writing to communicate and interpret information, especially on state-mandated summative assessments!

-Be sure to continue checking back for more ideas to help your students on our blog!
+Be sure to continue checking back for more ideas to help your students on the Hameray blog!

 Susan is an elementary educator from Orlando, Florida, who currently works as an ESL teacher in Knoxville, Tennessee.
 She has taught students in kindergarten through eighth grade as a Classroom Teacher, Reading Specialist, Reading Recovery Teacher, and Literacy Coach.
 She is also the author of several leveled readers in the Kaleidoscope Collection.
 If you like what you read here, be sure to read more by Susan on our blog.